Prospect of Republican Senate Majority Narrows Democrats’ Options on Clean Energy Policy

 Biden’s $2 trillion climate plan, which includes pledges to create a national clean energy standard and target a net-zero carbon power sector by 2035 — a highly ambitious target that many utilities and energy experts say would be exceedingly difficult to achieve — could be expected to face severe opposition from Senate Republicans.
 More wide-ranging proposals from Democrats in the House of Representatives would appear to be even further out of reach.

+A President Biden could use his executive authority to rescind Trump administration actions to weaken regulations on polluting industries, reduce efficiency standards for automobiles and appliances, open federal lands to oil and gas extraction, and rejoin the Paris Agreement on global climate change.
+But other key steps in his plan, particularly those involving federal funding, will require cooperation from Congress.

-The fault lines between the two parties were laid out by Senator Lisa Murkowski and Senator Sheldon Whitehouse in a Stanford University-hosted event last month.
+The fault lines between the two parties on these matters were laid out by Senator Lisa Murkowski and Senator Sheldon Whitehouse in a Stanford University-hosted event last month.
 “There’s no shortage of ideas; there’s no shortage of legislation that’s out there, but it’s all about what is in the realm of the political right now,” said Murkowski, the Alaska Republican who chairs the Senate Committee on Energy and Natural Resources.

 The two senators agreed that bipartisan support exists for federal policies that could boost clean energy, such as increased research and development spending on energy technologies to help balance an increasingly renewable-powered grid and investing in infrastructure such as transmission capacity to integrate the country’s growing amounts of wind and solar power.